-The nurse protocol manual is posted on the Public Health Information Library (PHIL). https://gets.sharepoint.com/sites/DPHIntranet/PHIL/Pages/DCR.aspx
+The nurse protocol manual is posted on the Public Health Information Library (PHIL) 2.0.

 New updates and wording changes in the manual are highlighted in bold print.

 PROCESS FOR PROTOCOL DEVELOPMENT

 Nurse protocols are standardized and consistent across programs, consistent with current statutes, rules and regulations and based on the latest technology, current practice standards and cost-effective measures.
 The process continues at the district level where the nurse protocols are adopted for local use and signed and dated at least once annually.
 Although minor changes may need to be made at the district level (e.g., due to district medication availability), it is recommended that the nurse protocols be adopted without modification.